Complete Guide to Top Online Biology Degrees

 Employment opportunities for bachelor's graduates are available in agriculture, animal science, biotechnology, ecology, human medicine, pharmacy, veterinary medicine, and wildlife management.
 Work settings include government agencies, industrial research facilities, and medical laboratories.
 Bachelor's degrees also help to establish a strong foundation for those who wish to pursue graduate studies in biochemistry, biotechnology, dentistry, forensics, medicine, or veterinary sciences.

-The biology master's degree allows students to delve into advanced natural science topics and conduct original research.
+The online biology master's degree allows students to delve into advanced natural science topics and conduct original research.
 Applicants to these degrees need an accredited bachelor's degree in biology, biochemistry, or a closely related discipline.
 Graduate degrees are competitive, and a certain amount of knowledge and experience is assumed, so students should ensure that they have taken enough classes to build the basics if they did not major in a related field.
 Graduate degrees are recommended only for those who are planning on participating in research projects, generally, as they are expensive and require a strong commitment to mastering original content and ideas.
 A typical 36-credit master's program can be completed in two years of full-time study.

 Students enrolled in a biology degree program take a core of classes in topics like current issues in biology, biological research methods, and statistics.
 Other courses in the program may look at plant pathology, conservation of birds and mammals, human genetics, animal behavior, principles of ecology, human evolution, or essential human anatomy.
 Most master's programs in natural science areas require the completion of a thesis or and a comprehensive exam.
 The thesis requires students to conduct original research into a particular biological question.
 Depending on the student's interest area and the degree focus, they may do field work or conduct experiments in a lab.